MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/provisioning-windows-using-a-website.md

 ### <span id="enablesimp"></span><span id="ENABLESIMP"></span>Enable a simple connect experience

-You must provide a minimal amount of data to include in the Windows 8, Windows 8.1, or Windows 10 APN database.
-For more info about the Windows APN database, see [APN database overview](apn-database-overview.md).
+You must provide a minimal amount of data to include in the COSA database.
+For more info about the Windows COSA database, see [Introduction to the COSA database](cosa-database.md).

 You must provide the following information to include in the APN database: